How to Become an Animator and Bring Your Creative Career to Life

 Why become an animator?

-The career is on a steady pace of growth and job opportunity.
-The BLS writes that consumers demand more realistic video games, movie and television special effects, and three-dimensional movies will continue driving employment opportunity for animators.
+Though it might seem like a lofty career aspiration, animation is actually a thriving industry with lots of options and solid job opportunity.
+The Bureau of Labor Statistics (BLS) writes that consumers demand more realistic video games, movie and television special effects, and three-dimensional movies will continue driving employment opportunity for animators.*

 “Animation has never been more popular than today,” says animation voiceover icon Bob Bergen.
 “Every major studio has a thriving animation department.
 There are 24/7 networks devoted to animation.
 Animation is one of the oldest forms of media entertainment, and with everything new in technology, it’s still going strong with no end in sight.”